Transcription

 Jim 0:13

 Hi, welcome to Career Track Coaching Minute.
-My name’s Jim Fresh, where we help young adults find meaningful careers through a coaching process.
+My name’s Jim Frisch, where we help young adults find meaningful careers through a coaching process.
 And once a month we bring in young professionals and experienced ones and we ask them a couple of questions to provide some advice.
 And my guest today is Justin Judis, and Justin, I’m really happy to have him on because he was a past client of career track coaching.
 And so Justin is a business consultant at EY, which is Ernst & Young.
 He works with clients to solve their problems and help them manage large internal initiatives for them, where otherwise he won’t have the time or the expertise to get ’em done.
 His role’s been, he’s worked on a number of different projects and he recently worked for the financial crimes and banking practices.
 So Justin, great to have you on.

 Justin 1:13